 4. Finally, if you could give three top tips for measuring content success, what would they be?

 My first top tip is always about audience.
 Make sure you know your audience.
 You can’t accurately measure the effectiveness of anything unless you know what their behaviour is likely to be.
 Take any chance you get to find out more about your audience, and keep that information up to date.

 Secondly, put aside some time for analysis and evaluation.
 It’s all too easy to add it to someone’s to-do list once a month, circulate a report, and then forget about it for another few weeks.
 Dedicating a bit of time to learning from your findings can go a long way – why did that blog post outperform all the others?
 Why did we get more clicks on that link than anything else?
 Why didn’t people open our competition email?
 There’s always a reason, and the success of our content strategy depends on knowing what that is.

 Finally, don’t be afraid.
 Don’t be afraid to try out new tools, don’t be afraid to change things if you find out something’s not working, and don’t be afraid to report negative results to your colleagues.
 Higher education is a sector full of people who innovate, take risks, and who learn from failed experiments – so we need to take the same approach with out content.

 Book now for ContentEd 2018!

 If you’re interested in more insight into content strategy, join us at ContentEd.
 We’d love to see you there.
-Book your single or team delegate pass before 31st March and you’ll receive our early-bird discount.
+Book your single or team delegate pass.
 Book now!